-The Research Techniques module run by Professor Pete Kille and Dr Carsten Muller (Introduction to Environmental Toxicology) makes for a busy week within the Bioimaging Unit.
-In the practical, students learn a range of advanced analytical research techniques as they aim to identify and characterise earthworm populations that have been sampled from land polluted by heavy metal (and I’m not talking about Axel’s rose garden here!)
+The Research Techniques module run by Professor Pete Kille and Dr Carsten Muller (Introduction to Environmental Toxicology) makes for a busy week within the Bioimaging Research Hub.
+In the practical, students learn a range of advanced analytical research techniques as they aim to identify and characterize earthworm populations that have been sampled from land polluted by heavy metal – and I’m not talking about Axel’s Rose garden here : )

 In the practical, we use confocal microscopy to image earthworm coelomocytes and, via spectral scanning, generate emission spectra of the riboflavin autofluorescence from within the chloragosomes.
 By comparing the autofluorescent signatures of coelomocytes from worms obtained from different sampling sites, we have asked the question: can riboflavin autofluorescence in this organism be used to assess soil pollution?